CMSgov/beneficiary-fhir-data/rfcs/0011-separate-flyway-from-pipeline.md

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

+What postgres privileges are required to run all possible migrations?
+Database owner?
+Or does something else suffice?

+Is EC2 the right fit for this or would Lambda or other options be a better fit?

 Do we need to continue to invoke Hibernate validation at all?
 What benefit do we derive from this check that is not already derived from running the unit and integration tests?
 What sorts of problems would not be caught by the tests